IKIM-Essen/ClusterDocs/docs/reference/account-starter-setups.md

 a published service.
 Follow the governed publication route before sharing an application with other users.

-Treat these files as starting points, not centrally enforced configuration.
+Treat these patterns as starting points, not centrally enforced configuration.
 Re-check current storage, partition, and software guidance before adopting them.